How many of you reading this learned about your teeth as a child?

 I think not!
-Yet we let our teeth be covered in plaque and bacteria for hours, for some people and teenagers its days between brushings!
+We let our teeth be covered in plaque and bacteria for hours, for some people and teenagers its days between brushings!

-Think gross… I need to go brush my teeth!
+Think gross… I need to brush my teeth!

-If you run your tongue along your teeth and they feel fuzzy, they look like the kids in this picture…you just don’t see the plaque.
-But it is there, reeking havoc in your mouth causing destruction and you may not even know it!
+If you run your tongue along with your teeth and they feel fuzzy, they look like the kids in this picture…you don’t see the plaque.
+But it is there, wreaking havoc in your mouth causing destruction and you may not even know it!

 So what are you going to do about it?

-Are you going to make sure you have a daily oral health routine that will prevent disease in your mouth that can ultimately effect the health of your body or are you going to do something about it.
+Are you going to make sure you have a daily oral health routine that will prevent disease in your mouth that can ultimately affect the health of your body, or are you going to do something about it?

 What can you do?
 Brush twice a day, floss, waterpik, test your pH, see a dentist regularly.
 Educate yourself and your family of the importance of oral health.